-Validation Requirement National & Local Policy Drivers Types of application that require this information What information Is required? conservation area; a listed building (including internal works to a listed building) and all telecommunication mast applications.
-Other sensitive sites including the Green Belt and Open Countryside in which a photomontage will assist the assessment of the application building (internal and external) where the intended work/alterations are proposed, cross-referenced to the corresponding drawings.
-23. Planning Statement including Statement of Community Involvement National Planning Policy FrameworkWarrington Borough Council Local Plan Core Strategy July 2014Design and construction - SPGEnvironmental protection SPDParking Standards SPD Hot food take away SPDBank Park SPD Bridge Street SPD Conservation Area All major applications (including change of use), development within the Green Belt and relating to any Listed Building.
-The statement should identify the context and need for a proposed development and should include an assessment of how the proposed development accords with relevant national and local planning policies.
+Validation Requirement National & Local Policy Drivers Types of application that require this information What information Is required? will assist the assessment of the application 30.
+Planning Statement including Statement of Community Involvement National Planning Policy Framework Warrington Local Plan 2021/22-2038/39 Design and construction SPG (as amended 2016) Environmental protection SPD (2013) Parking Standards SPD Hot food take away SPD Town Centre SPD 2021 House Extensions SPD 2021 Planning Obligations SPD 2017 Conservation Area Appraisals Warrington Statement of Community Involvement 2020 All major applications (including change of use), development within the Green Belt and relating to any Listed Building.
+The statement should identify the context and need for a proposed development and should include an assessment of how the proposed development accords with relevant national and local planning policies including, in the case of new residential proposals, compliance with accessibility requirements and Nationally Described Space Standards and details of housing type and tenure (DEV2).